 HP Pavilion 14-c025us Chromebook support

-Working with Files on Your HP Chromebook (Chrome OS)
+Working with Files on Your HP Chromebook or Chromebox

-This document applies to HP Chromebook computers with Chrome OS.
+This document applies to HP computers with Chrome OS.

-HP Chromebook computers can store files on the hard drive and on the Web.
-Use this document to familiarize yourself with Chromebook storage options, learn how to transfer files between your Chromebook and another computer, and find answers to frequently asked questions about working with files on a Chromebook.
+HP Chrome OS computers can store files on the hard drive and on the Web.
+Use this document to familiarize yourself with storage options, learn how to transfer files between your Chrome device and another computer, and find answers to frequently asked questions about working with files on a Chrome OS.

 Using the Files app in Chrome OS

-You can find all the files on your Chromebook in the Files app.
-The Files app is an integrated file manager that displays Google Drive (online storage), Downloads (local hard drive storage), and any external storage media connected to your Chromebook.
+You can find all the files on your device in the Files app.
+The Files app is an integrated file manager that displays Google Drive (online storage), Downloads (local hard drive storage), and any external storage media connected to your device.
 Use the steps in this section to access and open files using the Files app.

 - Click the apps icon button , and then click Files .